 This old fashioned, slow baked creamy rice pudding is pure Winter comfort food.
 It’s worlds apart from the tinned version!
-Delicious served with a trickle of extra cream, jam or fresh fruit.
+This classic British dessert is delicious served just as it is or with a little cream, jam or fresh fruit.

 It never fails to amaze me that a tiny amount of rice, a little sugar and an absurdly large amount of milk and cream can turn into a divinely rich pudding that is an absolute joy to eat.

 The smell of a rice pudding with nutmeg speckled brown skin baking in the oven is one of my new favourite cooking aromas.
 It’s so homely and comforting.

 The world is divided into two kinds of people – those who love the skin on a rice pudding and those who visibly shudder at the thought of it.
 I absolutely love it!
 But please don’t ever ask me to eat skin on custard!

 can you make rice pudding in a slow cooker?

 If you need to save on energy bills, you certainly can make this recipe in the slow cooker.
 It’s so easy – simply grease the inside of your slow cooker with butter, place all the ingredients inside the pot, give everything a stir and cook on low for 3-4 hours.